Karna

-Karna (Sanskrit: कर्ण, IAST: Karṇa), also known as Vasusena, Anga-raja, and Radheya, is one of the main protagonists of the Hindu epic Mahābhārata.
-He is the son of the sun god Surya and princess Kunti (mother of the Pandavas), and thus a demigod of royal birth.
+Karna (Sanskrit: कर्ण, IAST: Karṇa), also known as Vasusena, Anga-Raja, Sutaputra and Radheya, is one of the major characters in the Hindu epic Mahābhārata.
+He is the son of Surya (the Sun deity) and princess Kunti (later the Pandava queen).
 Kunti was granted the boon to bear a child with desired divine qualities from the gods and without much knowledge, Kunti invoked the sun god to confirm it if it was true indeed.
-Karna was secretly born to an unmarried Kunti in her teenage years, fearing outrage and backlash from society over her premarital pregnancy, Kunti had no choice but to abandon the newly born Karna adrift in a basket on the Ganges, in the hope that he finds foster parents.
-The basket is discovered, and Karna is adopted and raised by foster Sūta parents named Radha and Adhiratha Nandana of the charioteer and poet profession working for king Dhritarashtra.
+Karna was secretly born to an unmarried Kunti in her teenage years, and fearing outrage and backlash from society over her premarital pregnancy, Kunti had to abandon the newly born Karna adrift in a basket on the Ganges.
+The basket is discovered floating on the Ganges River.
+He is adopted and raised by foster Suta parents named Radha and Adhiratha Nandana of the charioteer and poet profession working for king Dhritarashtra.
 Karna grows up to be an accomplished warrior of extraordinary abilities, a gifted speaker and becomes a loyal friend of Duryodhana.
-He was appointed the king of Anga (Bihar-Bengal) by Duryodhana.
-Karna joined Duryodhana's side in the Kurukshetra war.
-He was a key warrior who aimed to kill the third Pandava Arjuna but dies in a battle with him during the war.
+He is appointed the king of Anga (Bihar-Bengal) by Duryodhana.
+Karna joins the losing Duryodhana side of the Mahabharata war.
+He is a key antagonist who aims to kill Arjuna but dies in a battle with him during the Kurushetra war.

 He is a tragic hero in the Mahabharata, in a manner similar to Aristotle's literary category of "flawed good man".
-He meets his biological mother late in the epic, and then discovers that he is the older half-brother of those he is fighting against.
+He meets his biological mother late in the epic then discovers that he is the older half-brother of those he is fighting against.
 Karna is a symbol of someone who is rejected by those who should love him but do not given the circumstances, yet becomes a man of exceptional abilities willing to give his love and life as a loyal friend.
 His character is developed in the epic to raise and discuss major emotional and dharma (duty, ethics, moral) dilemmas.
 His story has inspired many secondary works, poetry and dramatic plays in the Hindu arts tradition, both in India and in southeast Asia.

+A regional tradition believes that Karna founded the city of Karnal, in contemporary Haryana.

-Etymology and epithets
+Nomenclature and epithets

+Karṇa (कर्ण) is a word found in the Vedic literature, where it means "the ear", "chaff or husk of a grain" or the "helm or rudder".
+In another context, it refers to a spondee in Sanskrit prosody.

+In the Mahabharata and the Puranas, it is the name of a warrior character.
+Called Vasusena as a child by his foster parents, he became known by the name Karna because of the golden earrings of Surya he used to wear, according to the Sanskrit epics scholar David Slavitt.